awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/efs/README.md

 1. When you rerun the `eksctl create iamserviceaccount` to create and annotate the same service account multiple times, sometimes the role does not get overwritten.
 In such a case you may need to do one or both of the following -
     a.
 Delete the cloudformation stack associated with this add-on role.
     b.
 Delete the `efs-csi-controller-sa` service account and then re-run the required steps.
 If you used the auto-script, you can rerun it by specifying the same `filesystem-name` such that a new one is not created.

-2. We have seen some issues when running these steps on multiple clusters sharing the same VPC.